What Makes Jesus Mad?

 “And he said to them: ‘You have a fine way of setting aside the commands of God in order to observe your own tradition!’” ~Jesus

 There’s not many places in the Bible when Jesus yells at people, but in Mark 7:9, this was one of them.
 Why was He so riled up?
 Because of religious hypocrites.
-Jesus snapped at the Pharisees more often than our modern-day legalistic Christians want to talk about.
-The reason for this is because they too share many of the same characteristics.
+Jesus snapped at the Pharisees more often than our modern-day, legalistic-minded Christians want to talk about.
+The reason for this is because they share many of the same characteristics.

 - The self-righteous religious people who thought they knew God, but did not.
-All they really knew were rules and old customs.
+All they really knew were rules, laws, and old customs (non-believing Jews).

 Jesus came to shake things up for both groups!
 Not just for the people who were blatantly sinning, but for those who thought they weren’t!
 Why?
 Because He wanted people’s hearts to change toward Him, both the lost and the religious!